grame-cncm/faustdoc/src/manual/errors.md

 error.dsp:2 : ERROR : syntax error, unexpected IDENT
 ```

-It means that an unexpected identifier as been found line 2 of the file test.dsp.
-Usually, this error is due to the absence of the semi-column `;` at the end of the previous line.
+It means that an unexpected identifier has been found on line 2 of the file `test.dsp`.
+Usually, this error is due to the absence of the semicolon `;` at the end of the previous line.

 The following program: